A Very School Gyrls Holla-Day

 A Very School Gyrls Holla-Day is the second and final album by American girl group School Gyrls released in the U.S. on December 14, 2010.
 It was preceded by the single "Going to the Mall".

 Background

 After their second television film, "A Very School Gyrls Holla-Day", was released, the girls released their second full-length studio album.
+Directed by Nick Cannon, the film follows the members of School Gyrls as they attempt to save their high school’s holiday showcase while navigating rivalries and musical challenges.
 The group promoted the album by performing the only single "Going to the Mall" at various locations.
 The album was only released in the United States, with no plans for the album to be released in any other territories.
 This is also the final album that features two out of three original members of the School Gyrls, Mandy Rain and Jacque Nimble.

 Commercial performance

 Unlike their previous album, School Gyrls, the album failed to chart in any territories in the world.